NourSKP/angular-task-news-weather/README.md

 # angular-task-news-weather
 Small dashboard how gives you the news, the weather and where you have a todo list included made with Angular, Express.js, mysql using docker.

+# how to add angular with the name front-end
+1. npx ng new front-end --routing --style=css

 # how to launch the app

 1. chmod +x start.sh <-- to make it executable